Uwe Behrendt: Leading Neo-Nazi activist in the WSG Hoffmann

 In January 1980 Interior Minister Gerhart Baum, having identified the WSG as an “anti-constitutional organisation”, had it banned across the country.
 The membership of the organisation had swollen to at least 600 by this time, and though it did not disappear overnight, its operational effectiveness was diminished by the development: its strategic approach seems to have changed correspondingly.
 Hoffmann and Behrendt determined that Behrendt should base himself in Lebanon, where he arrived during or before May 1980.
 Lebanon was undergoing a lengthy period of ungovernability interspersed with eruptions of civil war.
-Behrendt's contribution involved delivering aging second-hand German military vehicles, for which the West German army no longer had any use, to the so-called ““Palestine Liberation Organization” (PLO), which had been directed from Lebanon since 1971.
+Behrendt's contribution involved delivering aging second-hand German military vehicles, for which the West German army no longer had any use, Palestine Liberation Organization (PLO), which had been directed from Lebanon since 1971.
 Details of the trade in used German military vehicles remain unclear: an important aspect of the deal between the WSG and the PLO – possibly its principle purpose from the WSG perspective – was that the Palestinians supplied weapons to the “overseas section” of the WSG and made available a training camp in Lebanon where “German Nazis” were able to continue with their “war gaming”.
 Behrendt's involvement included arranging procurement and the delivery of the vehicles from West Germany.